iip-ecosphere/platform/platform/documentation/FAQ.md

 *Reason:* The build process accidentally defines build steps on the project itself rather than the profiles (usually ``App`` or ``EasyGen``).
 Although you do not see any build steps, they may be inherited from a parent Maven POM, e.g., the platform dependencies POM.

 *Solution:* Disable these build steps on top level.
-If you rely on the multi-step execution of the IIP-Ecosphere invoker-plugin, then typically placing system properties in the configuration of the respective execution disables the problematic build steps, e.g.,
+If you rely on the multi-step execution of the oktoflow invoker-plugin, then typically placing system properties in the configuration of the respective execution disables the problematic build steps, e.g.,

       <systemProperties>
        <systemProperty>